New Guinea singing dog: Lineage

 By the close of the last glacial period 11,700 years ago, five ancestral lineages had diversified from each other and were expressed in ancient dog samples found in the Levant (7,000 YBP), Karelia (10,900 YBP), Lake Baikal (7,000 YBP), ancient America (4,000 YBP), and in the New Guinea singing dog (present day).

 Mitochondrial genome sequences indicates that the dingo falls within the domestic dog clade, and that the New Guinea singing dog is genetically closer to those dingoes that live in southeastern Australia than to those that live in the northwest.
 The dingo and New Guinea singing dog lineage can be traced back through the Malay Archipelago to Asia.

 In 2016, a literature review found that:

 In 2020, the first whole genome analysis of the dingo and the New Guinea singing dog was undertaken.
 The study indicates that the ancestors of these two dogs arose in southern East Asia, migrated through Island Southeast Asia 9,900 YBP, and reached Australia 8,300 YBP.
 The study rejects earlier suggestions that these dogs arrived from southern Asia 4,300 YBP or as part of the Austronesian expansion into Island Southeast Asia, which arrived in New Guinea about 3,600 YBP.
 The genetic evidence is that dingoes arrived in Australia 8,300 YBP and brought by an unknown human population.

+In 2024, a study found that the Dingo and New Guinea singing dog show 5.5% genome introgression from the ancestor of the recently extinct Japanese wolf, with Japanese dogs showing 4% genome introgression.
+This introgression occurred before the ancestor of the Japanese wolf arrived in Japan.